 There are specific criteria the employer must meet: The FMLA only applies to employers that are a Private-sector employer, with 50 or more employees in 20 or more workweeks in the current or preceding calendar year, including a joint employer or successor in interest to a covered employer; a public agency, including a local, state, or Federal government agency, regardless of the number of employees it employs; or public or private elementary or secondary school, regardless of the number of employees it employs.

-There are also specific criteria that the employee must meet: An eligible employee is one who works for a covered employer; has worked for the employer for at least 12 months; has at least 1,250 hours of service for the employer during the 12 month period immediately preceding the leave (special hours of service eligibility requirements apply to airline flight crew employees;) and works at a location where the employer has at least 50 employees within 75 miles.
+There are also specific criteria that the employee must meet: An eligible employee works for a covered employer; has worked for the employer for at least 12 months; has at least 1,250 hours of service for the employer during the 12 month period immediately preceding the leave (special hours of service eligibility requirements apply to airline flight crew employees;) and works at a location where the employer has at least 50 employees within 75 miles.

 Does FMLA cover alcohol rehab?
 Yes they do, but the key to being covered is that addiction and alcoholism are considered a serious health condition.
 In-patient treatment is considered hospitalization, which makes the employee unable to perform the essential functions of his or her job, so anyone who works for a covered employer is eligible if they meet the other employee criteria.